JoshGrant02/The-Gang-Agent/README.md

 Shared memory/Heap.
 I don't explicitely use "shared memory" (shm), but as all my operations are in different threads, I make use of the heap to track the game state.
 I created a struct that stores all relevant data for the game that I initailized on the heap and created a static reference to in each file.

+## Calculating Winning Hands
+This is something I am especially proud of for this application, is that I formulated a way to encode the rank (strength) of each hand into a 16 bit integer, so once computed, the integers can simply be compared to determine which hand is better.
+All of the logic is implemented in the `handCalculator.c` file, and I have uploaded the file I used to plan and document this encoding as `Poker hand strength encoding.xlsx`.

 ## Bugs
 While I tried to make the normal operation of this program as smooth as possible, due to time constraints, I was not able to check for/handle every edge case, and my program does have some bugs.
 The most common bug is if you either terminate the table or player forcefully (ctrl+C), the other party will not know that the connection has been broken, and may encounter unintentional behavior.